evgenyb/aks-workshops/05-scaling-options-in-aks/labs/lab-09/readme.md

 Get base64 encoded connection string for `order-consumer` key.

+> Note!
 For the `az cli` commands below you need to use your Azure Service Bus namespace instance name, because it's globally unique.

 You can either copy it from Azure Portal, or use this `az cli` command to query it.

 ```bash
 az servicebus namespace list -g iac-ws5-rg | jq .[].name -r